Sylvania Campus

 Provides an overview of professional standards, responsibilities, and skills required for care managers, information and resource specialists, advocates, and service coordinators working with older adults, persons with disabilities, and their families.
 Includes the assessment process, care planning, resource management, service provider and financial coordination, documentation and accountability, ethics and confidentiality, advocacy, and evaluation.
 Introduces strength-based, person-centered, and empowerment models.
 Audit available.

-Introduces legal and policy issues affecting older adults and their families, as well as care providers.
-Introduces both national and state policies that impact the services and care available to older adults and access points for these services.
-Includes presentations from a variety of experts within the field of social services.
-Provides information on long-term care facility types and how they are licensed; Medicare and Medicaid services and coverage; mental health and veteran's services; abuse and protective services; legal planning for aging, including health care directives and powers of attorney; and advocacy and the legal process in Oregon.
-Focuses on how each program contributes to a web of services for older adults, as well as areas in which services may be lacking.
-Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Introduces legal and policy issues affecting older persons, their families, and care providers.
+Covers both national and state policies that impact the services and care available to older adults and access points for these services.
+Examines long-term care facility types and how they are licensed, Medicare and Medicaid services and coverage, mental health and Veteran’s services, abuse and protective services, legal planning for aging, including health care directives, powers of attorney, guardianship/conservatorship, advocacy and the legal process in Oregon.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 GRN 280A.
 CE: Gerontology Internship.
 1-3 Credit.